jikhanjung/DikeFinder/README.md

-# DykeFinder
+# DikeFinder

-A PyQt application for viewing and analyzing geological dyke data.
+A PyQt application for viewing and analyzing geological dike data.

 ## Features

-- Map visualization of dyke locations
+- Map visualization of dike locations
-- Tabular data view of dyke information
+- Tabular data view of dike information
 - Side-by-side display of map and data

 ## Setup